The Office of Student Research funds, promotes, and disseminates the scholarly work and research of IUPUC students.

 The OSR runs an ongoing program, and this year it has 12 x $1,000 grants to award to promising student research projects, which must be conducted with a faculty mentor.

 - Grant applications are reviewed by the OSR board, a panel consisting of faculty representatives from the various academic divisions on campus.
 The review board is appointed by IUPUC’s vice chancellor and dean.

-- All funded projects are presented by the students and faculty mentors at the OSR Student Research Exhibition at the end of the academic year.
+- All funded projects are presented by the students and their faculty mentors at the OSR Student Research Exhibition at the end of the academic year.